-Funding for all awards and future budget periods are contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority.
+Funding for all awards and future budget periods is contingent upon the availability of funds appropriated by Congress for the purpose of this program.
+Anticipated future year funding is contingent upon the availability of budget authority for future years.

 Cost Principles: Costs must be allowable, allocable and reasonable in accordance with the applicable Federal cost principles referenced in 10 CFR 600.
 The cost principles for commercial organization are in FAR Part 31.